-- A. Discontinued Operations

-- B. Extraordinary Items

-- C. Other Comprehensive Income

-- D. Common Stock

 - 23. U.S. GAAP, IFRS, and other major accounting standards are best characterized as

-- A. historical accounting models.
+- a. historical accounting models.

-- B. current value accounting models.
+- b. current value accounting models.

-- C. acquisition cost accounting models.
+- c. acquisition cost accounting models.

-- D. mixed attribute accounting models.
+- d. mixed attribute accounting models.

-- 24. Use of acquisition costs generally results in more reliable asset and liability valuations than do

-- A. appraised values.

-- B. unrealized cost values.

-- C. current values.

-- D. all of these.

-25. Valuation methods that reflect current values r a combination of historical and current values include all of the following except:

-- A. fair value for assets and liabilities.

-- B. current replacement cost for assets.

-- C. net realizable value for assets.

-- D. adjusted acquisition costs for assets.

-- 26. Historical costs include all of the following except:

-- A. acquisition costs for assets

-- B. net realizable values for assets.

-- C. adjusted acquisition costs for assets.

-- D. initial present value for assets and liabilities

-27. The existence of subjectivity in an asset valuation does not necessarily mean the valuation will not be reliable.
-All of the following are examples of this except:

-A. where historical cost is used for accounts receivable, fixed assets, and other assets with values that remain relatively stable.

-B. where market value is used for marketable equity securities, commodities, and financial assets are traded in liquid markets

-C. where historical cost is used for LIFO inventory layers where inventory has seen an inflationary increase in costs.

-D. where historical cost is used for internally generated intangible asset valuations.

-28. What level are inputs for estimating fair values are based on inputs that are readily available via prices for identical assets or liabilities in actively traded markets such as securities exchanges?
+ANS: D PTS: 1

+- 24. Which of the following would not represent an acquisition cost to be added to the purchase price of building: - a.
+Sales Tax. - b.
+Cost of grading the land. - c.
+Capital repairs to get the building ready for occupancy. - d.
+Renovations that would extend the life of the building.

+ANS: B PTS: 1 25.
+Valuation methods that reflect current values or a combination of historical and current values include all of the following except : a. fair value for assets and liabilities. b. current replacement cost for assets. c. net realizable value for assets. d. adjusted acquisition costs for assets.
+ANS: D PTS: 1 26.
+Historical costs include all of the following except: a. acquisition costs for assets b. net realizable values for assets. c. adjusted acquisition costs for assets. d. initial present value for assets and liabilities ANS: B PTS: 1 27.
+The existence of subjectivity in an asset valuation does not necessarily mean the valuation will not be reliable.
+All of the following are examples of this except: a. where historical cost is used for accounts receivable, fixed assets, and other assets with values that remain relatively stable. b. where market value is used for marketable equity securities, commodities, and financial assets are traded in liquid markets c. where historical cost is used for LIFO inventory layers where inventory has seen an inflationary increase in costs. d. where historical cost is used for internally generated intangible asset valuations.
+ANS: D PTS: 1 28.
+What level are inputs for estimating fair values are based on inputs that are readily available via prices for identical assets or liabilities in actively traded markets such as securities exchanges? a.
+Level 1. b.
+Level 2. c.
+Level 3. d.
+None of these.
+ANS: A PTS: 1

-29. What level are inputs for estimating fair values are those inputs include quoted prices for similar assets or liabilities in active or inactive markets, other observable information such as yield curves and price indexes, and other observable data such as market-based correlation estimates?
+- 29. What level are inputs for estimating fair values are those inputs include quoted prices for similar assets or liabilities in active or inactive markets, other observable information such as yield curves and price indexes, and other observable data such as market-based correlation estimates?

+- a.
+Level 1.

+- b.
+Level 2.

+- c.
+Level 3.

+- d.
+None of these.